tiagowright/DreamSeed/README.md

 # 🌟 DreamSeed

 DreamSeed is a whimsical web application that generates creative and imaginative combinations of characters, activities, and funny elements.
-My kids always ask for a DreamSeed before bed, because (they claim) to give them great dreams!
+My kids always ask for a DreamSeed before bed, because it gives them great dreams (so they claim, you mileage may vary)!

 ## 🚀 Live Link